Lifelines logo

 Dr. Nicky Cassel joined the CVM as an assistant professor of radiology.

-Congratulations to Dr. Megan Wilson for obtaining her Master of Science Degree in Biomedical Science.
+Dr. Megan Wilson for obtaining her Master of Science Degree in Biomedical Science.

 Dr. Ying Fang reports that her Ph.D. student Rui Guo was recently accepted for a postdoc position at Harvard Medical School.